lbstoller/my-profile/README.md

 nodes.

-* You will be able to instantiate an experiment from any branch (HEAD) or tag in your repository; Cloudlab maintains a list of your branches and tags lets you select one when you start your experiment.
+* You will be able to instantiate an experiment from any branch (HEAD) or tag in your repository; Cloudlab maintains a cache of your branches and tags and lets you select one when you start your experiment.
+(See below for information about telling Cloudlab to update its cache)

 * *Execute* services run **after** the nodes have cloned your repository, so you may refer to the clone (in `/local/repository`) from your services.